phee27/chess_play/README.md

 ### Key Findings

-- **Move Quality**: The fine-tuned model shows significant improvement in move quality, with a 29% reduction in Stockfish MSE, indicating moves that lead to positions much closer to optimal evaluations.
+- **Move Quality**: The fine-tuned model shows significant improvement in move quality, with a 31.2% reduction in Stockfish MSE, indicating moves that lead to positions much closer to optimal evaluations.

-- **Accuracy**: Best move accuracy improved by 37.5% relative to the base model
+- **Accuracy**: Best move accuracy improved by 51.8% relative to the base model (56 to 85 times)

 - **Legal Moves**: The illegal moves from fine-tuned is 1/1000 compared to 13/1000 in base model